zeek/zeek/doc/quickstart/index.rst

    attempt looks like it may have been successful, and we want email when that happens, but only for certain servers.

-So we've defined *what* we want to do, but need to know *where* to do it.
+We've defined *what* we want to do, but need to know *where* to do it.
 The answer is to use a script written in the Bro programming language, so let's do a quick intro to Bro scripting.